 Once your coaching program is full, then you can boost your monetization even more through a scalable product.
 An online course, group coaching, or membership program are all great ways to do this.
 Whatever method you choose, it all starts with that freebie you are promoting on your podcast to direct people into your sales funnel.

 What if you don’t have a business or a large audience yet?
 What are your options for monetization then?
 Even if you have only 10 listeners, you can start monetizing your podcast from the first episode with affiliate links.

-Affiliate links are provided by a company that are unique to you so that when someone clicks your link and purchases that product, you’ll get a commission.
-Amazon is well known for their affiliate links, but their commission rates aren’t too great.
-Instead, I recommend finding companies that you would like to promote that are aligned with your brand and then contact the company directly.
+Affiliate links are provided by a company that is unique to you so that when someone clicks your link and purchases that product, you’ll get a commission.
+Amazon is well known for its affiliate links, but their commission rates aren’t too great.
+Instead, I recommend finding companies that you would like to promote that are aligned with your brand and then contacting the company directly.
 You’ll get far better commission rates this way and it’ll be better for your audience, as well.

 Ready to take your monetization to the next level?